|The administration and staff would like to take this opportunity to |

 Each student will need to know their school ID Number.
 Your child may pay lunch money directly to the cafeteria or you may pay online through www.MyPaymentsPlus.com .

 Students are allowed to pre-pay for as many meals as you like.
 We encourage you to purchase 5 to 30 meals.
 In agreement with Hamblen County Charge Policy, students are not allowed to charge lunches except in emergencies.
 Students are not to charge over 3 days for lunch.
+Any money on their accounts will carry over to the next school year.
+They will keep the same lunch number through graduation if they attend a Hamblen County School.
 Please send lunch money in a sealed envelope with your child’s name on the outside.
 DO NOT include other money with lunch money such as fees, field trips, etc.

 The Hamblen County Board of Education prohibits food to be brought into school cafeterias from outside commercial food service establishments.
 This is an effort to encourage eating school meals, and to incorporate the school nutrition program as part of the student’s overall health education.
 The school program serves meals aimed at meeting the Dietary Guidelines for Americans, which give recommendations for healthy eating habits.
 This is also in keeping with Federal Guidelines regulating the National School Lunch Program.